Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 The Better Business Bureau, as of the date of this report, rates the companies as follows:

-These ratings are slight improvement over the ratings as of our last report.
-The BBB indicates that the reason for the less than perfect scores is that companies in the Group frequently fail to respond to customer complaints.[8]
+These ratings are a slight improvement over the ratings as of our last report.
+The BBB indicates that the reason for the less-than-perfect scores is failure to respond to customer complaints.[8]

 Most of the complaints received by the Bureau were for problems with post-sale customer service.